 An employer receives several applications for a job vacancy.
 Unless there is a clear business reason for doing so, the employer should not keep recruitment records for unsuccessful applicants beyond the statutory period in which a claim arising from the recruitment process may be brought.

 - You should consider any legal or regulatory requirements.
 There are various legal requirements and professional guidelines about keeping certain kinds of records – such as information needed for income tax and audit purposes, or information on aspects of health and safety.
 If you keep personal data to comply with a requirement like this, you will not be considered to have kept the information for longer than necessary.

 - You should consider any relevant industry standards or guidelines.
-For example, we have agreed that credit reference agencies are permitted to keep consumer credit data for six years.
+For example, credit reference agencies keep consumer credit data for six years.
 Industry guidelines are a good starting point for standard retention periods and are likely to take a considered approach.
 However, they do not guarantee compliance.
 You must still be able to explain why those periods are justified, and keep them under review.

 You must remember to take a proportionate approach, balancing your needs with the impact of retention on individuals’ privacy.
 Don’t forget that your retention of the data must also always be fair and lawful.

 You should review whether you still need personal data at the end of any standard retention period, and erase or anonymise it unless there is a clear justification for keeping it for longer.
 Automated systems can flag records for review, or delete information after a pre-determined period.
 This is particularly useful if you hold many records of the same type.